Adamarac/readme/README.md

 ```sh
   git clone https://github.com/amphybio/Long-COVID-Clustering.git clustering
   ```
-This command creates the folder `LongCOVIDClustering` and clones the repository directly into it.
+This command creates the folder `clustering` and clones the repository directly into it.

 2. **Create and activate the Python/R virtual environment**